Magdagasikara/Lab1-WebAPI_Db_Resto/README.md

 - only half-hours possible in booking system
 - default checking for available tables NOW
 - add booking return 404 if user not found'
-- if no empty tables, dont throw an eception but handle empty list of tables instead
+- if no empty tables, dont throw an exception but handle empty list of tables instead
 - if reservation duration==0 ignore directly and return error
 - addtable handle when the same table number
--
+- ViewModels - other names to be shown?

 kolla igen
 - IActionResult vs ActionResult